Naval Historical Center #NH 91333

 designed in 1933 and operated off Chitose

-produced in total secrecy for special operations, such as the raid on Pearl Harbor.
+and Chiyoda.
+Built in total secrecy at a special factory near Kure, the midget submarines were used for special operations, such as the raid on Pearl Harbor.
 They were also

-Suarez.
-However, according to some Japanese staff officers
+Suarez in Madagascar.
+However, according to Japanese staff officers

 interviewed after the war, the midget submarines were not originally